Coneja-Chibi/The-HawThorne-Directives/readme.md

 ## Facility Overview

 HawThorne is a prompt preset for SillyTavern.
-Not a lorebook.
-Not an extension.
-The preset — that layer between you and the model that most people leave on default and forget exists.

-This one you won't forget.

 HawThorne converts the AI generation pipeline into a **rotating-Director narrative simulation**.
 Each turn, the system selects a Director from a roster of genre-specialized creative voices.
 That Director inherits a full operational package — genre instincts, quality standards, anti-pattern definitions, self-evaluation protocols — and produces one scene.
 Then they leave.
 Next turn, someone else takes the booth.

-The model doesn't repeat itself because it's never the same person twice.
+The preset is ever changing.
+No two turns will ever be the same.
+Hundreds of thousands of combinations to explore.

 344 prompt entries.
 20 Directors.
 19 prose Affinities.
 45 quality standards.
 4 Chain of Thought architectures.
 The system is large.
 This document will orient you.